vedika-yadav/Profit-Prophets-Techkriti-25/README.md

 ![Monte Carlo simulation output](assets/images/monte-carlo-simulation-allcargo.png)

 The implementation roadmap translates the recommendation into an execution sequence.
-It moves from strategic goal-setting and due diligence to deal structuring, deal execution and post-acquisition integration.
+It moves from strategic goal setting and due diligence to deal structuring, deal execution and post acquisition integration.

 ![Reliance logistics implementation roadmap](assets/images/implementation-roadmap.png)